sankarsubramanian/m2x-c/README.md

 ## Response object

 All API functions will return an `m2x_response` object.
-This object contai ns the status code, raw response as well as JSON-parsed response.
+This object contains the status code, raw response as well as JSON-parsed response.
 The type of this object is as follows:

 ```
 typedef struct m2x_response {